ppoojariconfluent/real-time-insurance/README.md

 ```
 **EXPLANATION OF THE RISK SCORE CALCULATION**

 1 + traffic_violations + (claim_amount / 10000): Here, we're adding 1 to the sum of traffic_violations and the normalized claim amount.

 This is done to ensure that even if there are no traffic violations and no claims, the risk score is at least 1.

 LEAST(5.0, ..): This function ensures that the calculated value doesn't exceed 5.0.

 GREATEST(.., 0.0): Finally, this function ensures that the calculated value doesn't go below 0.0.
 Negative risk scores don't make sense, so we clamp the value to a minimum of 0.0.
-It ensures that the risk score is at least 1.0, not greater than 5.0, and not negative.

 This calculated risk score is then included in the new risk_scores stream along with the owner_id and car_model from the original quote_requests_stream.

 6. Use the following statement to query `risk_scores` stream to ensure it's being populated correctly.